MusicPlayerDaemon/ncmpc/doc/index.rst

 color.

 :command:`color title = COLOR[,ATTRIBUTE]...` - Set the text color and
-attributes for the title row.
+attributes for the title row, which displays the page names.

-:command:`color title-bold = COLOR[,ATTRIBUTE]...` - Set the text
+:command:`color title-bold = COLOR[,ATTRIBUTE]...` - Like ``title``,
-color for the title row (the bold part).
+but refers to emphasized parts of the title row, i.e. the hot keys for switching to a specific page.

 :command:`color line = COLOR` - Set the color of the line on the second row.